DEVRhylme-Foundation/gsoc/ideas.md

 the ideas below?
 That's cool.
 We love that!
-Please get in touch with a mentor early on and make sure your project is realistic and within the scope of IHR.
+Please get in touch with a mentor early on and make sure your project is realistic and within the scope of Devrhylme Foundation.

 If there is no specific contact given you can ask questions on github, slack, or at contact@devrhylme.org.